malek-benjemia/social-network/README.md

 <a href="#questions">Questions</a></br>

 ## <span id="installation">Installation</span>
-npm install express mongoose validator
+npm install express mongoose validator.
 Please don't forget to properly set the gitignore file.

 ## <span id="usage">Usage</span>
-Use it to
+Use it to see the users, thoughts and reactions through Insomnia.

 ## <span id="license">License</span>
 This application is covered under no licence.